-Massmart’s business model and structure is underpinned by its purpose to be the most trusted, high volume, lowest cost, wholesale and retail Group in sub-Saharan Africa, delivering exceptional value to mass market consumers.
+Massmart’s business model and structure is underpinned by its purpose to be the most trusted, high volume, lowest cost, wholesale and retail group in sub-Saharan Africa, delivering exceptional value to mass market consumers.
 The Board oversees that Massmart’s core purpose and values, strategy and conduct are congruent with it being a responsible corporate citizen.

 The Board, through the Social and Ethics Committee, is responsible for overseeing and monitoring, on an ongoing basis, how the consequences of Massmart’s activities affect its status as a responsible corporate citizen.
 This is measured against performance targets agreed with management in support of Massmart’s strategic priorities.

 Massmart continues to implement a comprehensive corporate accountability programme and we are proud once again, to be identified as one of the top 30 best performing listed companies in the FTSE/JSE Responsible Investment Index.
-In fulfilling its commitment to saving customer’s money so they can live better, Massmart is dependent on the transparent trust-based relationships it builds with its customers, employees and trade unions, shareholders, suppliers, regulators and the communities in which we operate.
+In fulfilling its commitment to saving customer’s money so they can live better, Massmart is dependent on the transparent trust-based relationships it builds with its customers, associates and trade unions, shareholders, suppliers, regulators and the communities in which we operate.